minkiml/NFM/etc/readme.md

 This applies downsampling followed by resampling through zero-padding in frequency domain (equivalent to applyng sinc kernel interpolation) to testing data only.

 For FITS, we do not resample the downsampled inputs during data preparation.
-Then, if the frequency of the downsampled inputs is shorter than the training cut-off frequency during inference time, we zero-pad the downsampled frequency up to the training cut-off frequency.
+Then, if the frequency of the downsampled inputs is shorter than the training cut-off frequency during inference time, we zero-pad the shorter input frequency up to the training cut-off frequency.